 CT scans are most helpful in checking for dislocations, ruling out a glenoid fracture, and assessing posterior retraction of the greater tuberosity.
 Any missed fracture can be revealed by CT.

 CT scan are helpful in planning for surgery, ascertaining intraarticular comminution, and head split fracture.

 Treatment of Proximal Humerus Fracture

-Proximal humerus fracture, in quite number of cases can be managed with non operative treatment.
+Proximal humerus fracture, in quite a number of cases, can be managed with nonoperative treatment.
 The principle of treatment by conservative methods is early protection combined with gradual mobilization.

-- <10 mm of superior displacement in non dominant arm of sedentary paients
+- <10 mm of superior displacement in the nondominant arm of sedentary patients

-- Any kind of bony contact in elderly patients in case of elderly patients and less than half shaft diameter displacements and less than 45 degree angulation in dominant arm in young people.
+- Elderly patients with less than half shaft diameter displacements and less than 45-degree angulation in the dominant arm in young people.

-- Lesser demands and expectation of the patient
+- Lesser demands and expectations of the patient

 - If the patient is unable to tolerate surgery and anesthesia